fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/petalinux.md

 ## Known Issues

-### AXI Ethernet issue on Zynq designs 2020.2
+### AXI Ethernet issue on Zynq designs 2022.1

-There is an issue in the PetaLinux 2020.2 release that affects the **AXI Ethernet** connected ports on **Zynq** based designs.
+There is an issue in the PetaLinux 2022.1 release that affects the **AXI Ethernet** connected ports on **Zynq** based designs.
 On these ports, it seems to be necessary to use the following procedure to bring up a port.
 Note that the interface and IP address were chosen as examples, but this procedure applies to all AXI Ethernet connected ports (eth2, eth3 and eth4) on the Zynq based designs (PicoZed, ZedBoard, ZC702 and ZC706).

 ```
-ifconfig eth0 up
+sudo ifconfig eth0 up
-ifconfig eth0 down
+sudo ifconfig eth0 down
-ifconfig eth0 192.168.1.10 up
+sudo ifconfig eth0 192.168.1.10 up
 ```

 In earlier releases, it was only necessary to run the last command to bring up a port.
 This issue